vojtechportes/SJS/README.md

 #### removeStyle

-Remove style from element or return files in case element has no such style
+Remove style from element or return false in case element has no such style

 ```javascript
 $('div').removeStyle('color');